-Keep choke lever in "CHOKE" position for only 1 pull of the recoil cord.
-After first pull, move choke lever to "RUN" position for up to 3 pulls of the recoil cord.
-Too much choke leads to spark plug fouling/engine flooding due to lack of incoming air.
+For gasoline restarts with hot engine in hot ambient temperature >86°F (30°C): Rotate the EZ Start dial to the "CHOKE" position for only one pull of the recoil cord.
+If generator does not start after first pull, rotate the dial to the "GASOLINE OPERATION" position for the next three pulls.
+Too much choke leads to spark plug fouling and engine flooding.
 This will cause the engine not to start.

-For gasoline restarts with hot engine in hot ambient > 86°F (30°C), keep choke lever in 75% of the "CHOKE" position for only 1 pull of the recoil cord.
-After first pull, move choke lever to "RUN" position for up to 3 pulls of the recoil cord.
-Too much choke leads to spark plug fouling/engine flooding due to lack of incoming air.
+For gasoline starting in standard ambient temperature >59°F (15°C): Keep EZ Start dial in "CHOKE" position for three pulls of the recoil cord.
+If generator does not start after three pulls, rotate the EZ Start dial to the "GASOLINE OPERATION" position for the next three pulls.
+Too much choke leads to spark plug fouling and engine flooding.
 This will cause the engine not to start.

-For gasoline starting in cold ambient temperature < 59°F (15°C), the choke lever must be in 100% of the "CHOKE" position for recoil cord procedures.
-Do not over-choke.
-As soon as engine starts, gradually move the choke lever to the "RUN" position over a 2-5 second duration.
+For gasoline starting in cold ambient temperature < 59°F (15°C): Keep the EZ Start dial in the "CHOKE" position until engine starts.
+As soon as the engine starts and runs smoothly turn the EZ Start dial to the "GASOLINE OPERATION" position.
+In extreme cold temperatures, this may take several seconds.

-If the engine starts but does not run make certain that the generator is on a flat, level surface.
+If the engine starts but does not continue to run make certain that the generator is on a flat, level surface.
 The engine is equipped with a low oil sensor that will prevent the engine from running when the oil level falls below a critical threshold.